jade-codes/AzureTRE/templates/workspace_services/aks/user_resources/workloads.md

 ## Deployment Process

-The platform resources template:
+The workload resources template:
 1. Provisions additional node pools in the existing AKS cluster with workload-specific configurations
-2. Deploys Helm charts containing the required platform components
+2. Deploys Helm charts containing the required workload components
 3. Configures ingress and networking for service access
 4. Provides workload endpoints for accessing deployed applications

 ## Configuration

-When deploying AKS platform resources, the following parameters are configured:
+When deploying AKS workloads resources, the following parameters are configured:

 ### Required Parameters
-- `workload_name`: Select from DevSecOps, AI Model, or Knowledge Graph
+- `workload_category`: Select from DevSecOps, AI Models, or Knowledge Graph

 ### Auto-configured Parameters
 - Node sizing and scaling parameters are automatically set based on the selected workload type